CleisthenesH/YALE/README.md

 	3. A manager callback to inform what moves happened.

 ## Renderer
-The renderer system provides a simple interfaces to acheive complex effects and features in a intuative workflow that is integrated with the widget engine.
+The renderer system provides a simple interfaces to achieve complex effects and features in a intuitive workflow that is integrated with the widget engine.

 ### Tweener
-The Tweener is the internal sub object that interperated n channels between given timestamps.
+The Tweener is the internal sub object that interoperates n channels between given timestamps.
-It's role is to provide smooth and continous values for making more complex features.
+It's role is to provide smooth and continuous values for making more complex features.
 The memory is quite raw and should only be accessed by the engine maintainer role.

 ### Particles
-Particles are simple objects that have three self-explanitory methods:
+Particles are simple objects that have three self-explanatory methods:
 Update, Draw, and Garbage Collection.

 They are lightweight and have an erratic lifetime.